Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3preclass.md

 ### Design Tools

 KumaMax example highlights the power of tools that enables us to visualize and design molecules.
-These tools can be used much like any traditional Computer-aided design (CAD) tool  (for example, Onshape).
-You may have used CAD to create, modify, and 3D print objects.
-Multiple options are available for a diversity of applications.
+These tools can be used much like any traditional computer-aided design (CAD) application.
+For example, you may have used Onshape (as part of BIOE.123) to create, modify, and 3D print objects.
+Multiple design tools are available to Bioengineers.
 For example, you can design and modify biomolecules via [PyMOL](https://pymol.org/2/).
-[FoldIt](http://fold.it/portal/) is another example that enables all learners to interact with protein folding and advance discovery by playing a game.
+[FoldIt](http://fold.it/portal/) is another example that enables all learners to interact with protein folding and advance discovery via playing a game.
 There are also tools such as [Cadnano](https://cadnano.org/) simplify the process of designing three-dimensional [DNA origami](https://www.sciencedirect.com/topics/neuroscience/dna-origami).
+As design tools have improved, so has our ability to (rationally) modify and create molecules.

 **Q.7.
 What are the roles of design and analysis tools in the engineering of biology?**